 Find out the interesting tales of the violent thunderstorm which caused severe damage to the temple

-The Temple of Zeus Athens operates year-round, with varying hours seasonally.
+The Temple of Zeus Athens operates year-round, with varying seasonal hours.
 From April to October, the visiting hours are from 08:00 a.m. to 07:00 p.m., offering ample time for tourists.
-During the winter months, from November to March, the hours are shortened to 08:30 a.m. to 03:00 p.m.
+The opening hours are shorted during the winter months, from November to March.
+The temple is open from 08:30 a.m. to 03:00 p.m. during these months.
 These hours are subject to change for maintenance or special events.

-The optimal time to visit the Temple is spring (April to June) or early fall (September to October).
+The best time to visit the Temple is spring (April to June) or early fall (September to October).
 These months offer mild weather, enhancing the outdoor experience.
-Early mornings or late afternoons are ideal for avoiding the midday sun and crowds, providing a more tranquil atmosphere and better lighting for photography.
+Early mornings or late afternoons are ideal for avoiding the midday sun and crowds.
+This also provides a more tranquil atmosphere and better lighting for photography.

 There is no formal dress code for the Temple.
 However, wearing comfortable and respectful attire suitable for walking and weather conditions is advised.
 Since the temple is an ancient, revered site, dressing modestly is recommended.

 Photography is permitted and encouraged at the Temple.
-The ancient columns against the backdrop of Athens make for a spectacular photographic subject.
-Early morning or late afternoon offers the best natural lighting for photos, highlighting the temple's architectural details.
+The ancient columns, against the backdrop of Athens, make for a spectacular photographic subject.
+Early morning or late afternoon offers the best natural lighting for photos.
+Taking photographs during this time also highlights the temple's architectural details.

 Entry to the Temple costs approximately 6 euros, or INR 545, for adults.
 Concessions are available for students and seniors on certain free admission days, like national holidays.
-The ticket price is nominal, considering the historical value and the experience of witnessing ancient Greek architecture.
+The ticket price is nominal, considering the historical value.
+You also get the experience of witnessing ancient Greek architecture here.

-The Temple of Zeus is definitely worth visiting for its historical and architectural richness.
+Yes, the Temple of Zeus is definitely worth visiting.
 It offers a unique opportunity to witness the remains of one of the most significant structures in ancient Greece.
 The temple provides insights into Greek mythology, ancient architectural techniques, and the cultural significance of Zeus in Greek society.

-The construction of the Temple began in the 6th century BC, a project started under the Athenian leader Peisistratos.
-However, the temple was not completed until the reign of Roman Emperor Hadrian in 131 AD.
-This lengthy construction period saw various modifications and enhancements, reflecting the architectural and cultural transitions from the classical Greek to the Roman era.
+The construction of the Temple began in the 6th century BC under the Athenian leader Peisistratos.
+However, the temple was completed in the reign of Roman Emperor Hadrian in 131 AD.
+This lengthy construction period saw various modifications and enhancements.
+The structure also reflects the architectural and cultural transitions from the classical Greek to the Roman era.

-The construction of the Temple commenced in the 6th century BC, initiated by the Athenian leader Peisistratos, but was halted due to political changes.
+The construction of the Temple commenced in the 6th century BC.
+It began under the Athenian leader Peisistratos, but was halted due to political changes.
 The Romans resumed the project, and Emperor Hadrian completed it in 131 AD.
-This long construction period, over 600 years, reflects the changing political landscapes and cultural influences from Greek to Roman.
+The construction of the temple took over 600 years.
+This reflects the changing political landscapes and cultural influences from Greece to Rome.